 Community partners have many opportunities to connect with Kenyon students and faculty, both inside and outside the classroom.
 Student interns take on high-value, professional projects with businesses and nonprofit organizations and serve as a ready volunteer force with civic organizations.
 And community-engaged learning courses across the curriculum provide an exchange of knowledge and expertise as students and faculty work with a community partner to address specific needs and gain real-world, hands-on experience.

-Art and literature for all
+Art and Literature for All

 Trails, Forests and Prairies

 If you need to take a deep breath and be near nature, Kenyon’s facilities offer the perfect opportunity.
-The 500-acre Brown Family Environmental Center offers miles of nature trails through prairies, forests, riparian habitats and wildflower gardens.
+The 610-acre Brown Family Environmental Center offers miles of nature trails through prairies, forests, riparian habitats and wildflower gardens.
 And the Kokosing Nature Preserve, a green burial cemetery, features a restored prairie with scenic views of the Kokosing River valley.